 I had no idea that a new swimsuit would give me a mini Chanel Capsule!

-The Marks & Spencer swimsuits with tummy control fit really well and give me figure confidence but I was disappointed to find no coverup dress - only a pair of wide legged pants.
+I like a swimsuit with tummy control for a bit of figure confidence but, this time, I was disappointed to find no coverup dress - only a pair of wide legged pants.

 I love a matching set and 'beggars can't be choosers' so I took them.

-Once I got them home, however, I realized just what a clever and stylish outfit it created.
+Once I got them home, however, I realized just what a clever and stylish set of co-ordinates it created.

 I adore wide legged pants - they're soft and fluid, hide a multitude of sins on the hips and thighs, and they're flattering whatever your height.